-Follow the red-dotted line on the road to arrive at an enchanting world full of dramatic coastal cliffs, snow-white beaches, mystical forests and iconic golf courses.
+Follow 17-Mile Drive’s red-dotted line to arrive at an enchanting world full of dramatic coastal cliffs, snow-white beaches, mystical forests and iconic golf courses.
 Discover one of the most scenic drives in the world as you meet the inspiring Lone Cypress, ponder the giant trees at Crocker Grove, digest the untouched beauty at Fanshell Beach, behold the power of the Restless Sea at Point Joe, stroll the boardwalk above the beach at Spanish Bay, and much, much more.

 Admission to 17-Mile Drive is $10.25 per vehicle, cash only.
 The gate fee is reimbursed with a purchase of $35 or more at all Pebble Beach Resorts restaurants, excluding Pebble Beach Market.
 Admission is complimentary for overnight guests of The Lodge at Pebble Beach, The Inn at Spanish Bay and Casa Palmero.

 The 17-Mile Drive gates are open to the public from sunrise to sunset.
 Motorcycles are prohibited.

 Need a rental car for your trip to 17-Mile Drive?
 Enjoy up to 25% OFF base rates on your next car rental with Avis.